sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The branchwater plugin also supports a database type that is not yet supported by sourmash: inverted indexes stored in a RocksDB database.
 These indexes provide fast and low-memory lookups when searching very large datasets, and are used for the branchwater petabase scale search hosted at [branchwater.sourmash.bio](https://branchwater.sourmash.bio).

 Some commands - `fastmultigather` and `manysearch` - support using these RocksDB-based inverted indexes.
 They can be created by running `sourmash scripts index`.
+See [the `index` documentation, below](#Running-index).

 ### Using "fromfiles"